-To study the influence of planning the length of the horizon, we evaluated our method with horizons of 5, 20, 40, and 60 steps (\cref{tab:horizon_length}).
-All settings achieve perfect safety, confirming that the reachability-based constraint is effective regardless of the length of the horizon.
-However, the horizon length strongly affects the efficiency and computational cost.
-Short horizons (5, 20) yield overly conservative behavior and local optima requiring path corrections later on, leading to longer times to reach the goal.
-On the other hand, very long horizons (60) increase the solver time by more than an order of magnitude, without providing a significant gain in efficiency of the flown trajectories.
-A horizon length of 40 offers the best balance; it reduces time-to-goal substantially while keeping solver times within a practical range.
+To study the influence of the planning horizon, we evaluate horizons of 5, 20, 40, and 60 steps (\cref{tab:horizon_length}).
+All settings maintain perfect safety, confirming that the reachability-based constraint is effective independent of horizon length.
+However, efficiency and computation vary significantly.
+Short horizons (5, 20) lead to conservative behavior and local optima, increasing time-to-goal.
+Very long horizons (60) increase solver time by more than an order of magnitude without improving trajectory efficiency.
+A horizon of 40 provides the best trade-off, substantially reducing time-to-goal while maintaining practical solver times.